 Screen recording isn’t just for video game streamers.
 Recording your screen is amazing for creating instructional visuals, recording professional presentations, or making YouTube videos that get more views and engagement.

 Unfortunately, instructions for how to screen record on PC, Mac, or other devices aren’t widely published.
-The good news is that it’s relatively simple, and both Windows and Mac OS come with organic screen recording tools.
+The good news is that, with Biteable’s Record tools, it’s super simple.

 Screen recording is a fast and easy way to produce quality, informative footage.
-Let that footage stand as is, or level up by plugging it into the Biteable video maker and adding animated text and effects.
-Pair this with a face overlay tool like Loom or CloudApp and you have yourself a compelling video your audience won’t want to miss.
+Let that footage stand as is, or level up by adding a video frame, animated text, and effects.
+With the press of a button, you have yourself a compelling video your audience won’t want to miss.

 We cover all of this in our step-by-step guide to recording your screen on any device.